How to Recognize Your Staff During Housekeeping Week (And Beyond)

 Give awards

 Whether you host an actual awards ceremony (as mentioned above) or not, give awards during this week that recognize either stand-out employees or honor team member anniversaries.
-For example, maybe you give a special gift or treat and highlight folks once they reach their one year, three year, and five year anniversaires.
+For example, maybe you give a special gift or treat and highlight folks once they reach their one year, three year, and five year anniversaries.
 Recognizing time of service is a good way to get people to stick around too, as it gives folks something to work toward and prevents them from jumping ship to other opportunities.

 Open up to feedback